-In 2014, Dutch researcher Steven H. Hendriks and his team decided to look at the issue afresh and attempt to weed out confounding factors — other conditions that confuse data sets in clinical research.
+In 2014, Dutch researcher Steven H. Hendriks and his team decided to

 What they found was that while type 2 diabetes was more frequently diagnosed in people with CTS, it couldn’t be singled out as an independent risk factor after they adjusted for body mass index, gender, and age.